DevExpress/testcafe/docs/articles/documentation/test-api/actions/take-screenshot.md

 Parameter           | Type   | Description
 ------------------- | ------ | -----------------------------------------------------------------------------------------------------
 `path`&#160;*(optional)* | String | The screenshot file's relative path and name.
 The path is resolved relative to the root directory specified by the [runner.screenshots](../../using-testcafe/programming-interface/runner.md#screenshots) API method or the [screenshots](../../using-testcafe/command-line-interface.md#-s-path---screenshots-path) command line option.
-This path ovverrides the relative path specified by the default or custom [path patterns](../../using-testcafe/command-line-interface.md#path-patterns).
+This path overrides the relative path specified by the default or custom [path patterns](../../using-testcafe/command-line-interface.md#path-patterns).

 The following example shows how to use the `t.takeScreenshot` action.